James Webb Space Telescope/MIRI

 By securing a leading role on this prestigious NASA mission, UK scientists involved are making their mark at the forefront of global space science research.

-On 12 July 2022, NASA released the first images and spectroscopic data to be returned by JWST, using scientific instruments such as the UK-built mid-infrared instrument (details below).
+On 12 July 2022, NASA released the first images and spectroscopic data returned by JWST, using scientific instruments such as the UK-built mid-infrared instrument (details below).
 These stunning pictures include phenomena such as Stephan’s Quintet, the Carina Nebula, the Southern Ring, WASP-96b, and SMACS 0723, as they would have appeared billions of years ago.
 The infrared images are the sharpest and deepest ever taken of our Universe so far and marked the beginning of JWST’s science operations.
 View them in more detail on ESA and NASA websites.

 What does the JWST do?